durbanlegend/thag_rs/README.md

 ### * With a script:

-Here's a sample interactive script for discovering Pythagorean triangles:
+Here's a sample interactive script for discovering Pythagorean triangles with integer sides:

 ```bash
 thag demo/py_thag.rs